 Over the last few years, as my kids have gotten older, we have changed how we DIY Halloween Costumes at our house.
-When they were younger there were few things more exciting than heading to the fabric store to pick out a costume pattern and fabric.
+When they were younger, there were few things more exciting than heading to the fabric store to pick out a costume pattern and fabric.
 One year I made mummy costumes for all of them.
-They are still some of my favorite Halloween costumes that I’ve ever made!
+They are still some of my favorite Halloween costumes ever made!

-One year I did not get to go to Disney for our annual Fall Break trip, but my husband was able to take two of our kids (our 3rd kid was at home recovering from surgery).
+One year I did not go to Disney for our annual Fall Break trip, but my husband was able to take two of our kids (our 3rd kid was at home recovering from surgery).

-These DIY Skeleton costumes are great for older kids, and teens, since they are simple to make and can even pass for “normal” clothes (my son wore the Skeleton hoodie all month).
+These DIY Skeleton costumes are great for older kids and teens since they are simple to make and can even pass for “normal” clothes (my son wore the Skeleton hoodie all month).

-Halloween Costume Supplies:
+Halloween Costume Supplies

-Skeleton SVG Files for your Cricut
+- Skeleton SVG Files for your Cricut

 Included in the SVG files:

-Rib Cage Skeleton SVG
+- Rib Cage Skeleton SVG

-Lower Arm SVG
+- Lower Arm SVG

-Lower Leg SVG
+- Lower Leg SVG

-Upper Arm/Leg Bone SVG
+- Upper Arm/Leg Bone SVG

-1 Rib Cage
+- 1 Rib Cage

-4 Upper Arm/Legs
+- 4 Upper Arm/Legs

-2 Lower Arms
+- 2 Lower Arms

-2 Lower Legs
+- 2 Lower Legs

-Apply Skeleton Iron-Ons to Clothing:
+Step TWO: Apply Skeleton Iron-Ons to Clothing

 That’s it!
-You can accennt your costume with some fun Skeleton Makeup.
+You can accent your costume with some fun Skeleton Makeup.
 My daughter applied dark gray eyeshadow around her eyes and on her cheekbones.

 We got a lot of use out of the Skeleton Costumes that year.
-In addition to the Halloween party earlier in the month my son also wore his costume ON Halloween to celebrate with his friends.
+In addition to the Halloween party earlier in the month, my son also wore his costume ON Halloween to celebrate with his friends.

-His twin sister was still recovering from surgery but we did manage to make her a cute Gilmore Girls Costume, which you can find a tutorial for here.
+His twin sister was still recovering from surgery, but we did manage to make her a cute Gilmore Girls Costume, which you can find a tutorial for here.